felias-fogg/RescueAVR/README.md

 Sometimes, you may erroneously set a fuse bit, such as the clock source bit, and then the chip does not respond to ISP programming anymore.
 In this case, HV programming can help.
 One can easily reset all fuses to their factory setting, and then ISP programming is possible again.
 Note that the sketch does not implement a general HV programmer but can only perform some basic tasks, such as fuse setting and erasing the entire chip.
 Furthermore, you should not apply this technique "in-system" without pre-cautions.
 HV programming means that you apply 12 V to the RESET pin.
 So, if you do that "in-system," you should make sure that the RESET line is not connected to the rest of the system (e.g., by a pull-up resistor).

-You need an Arduino Uno, Nano, or Pro Mini, a breadboard, a PNP/NPN transistor pair, a few resistors, a lot of jumper wires, and an external regulated 12-volt supply to do HV programming.
+To do HV programming, you need an Arduino Uno, Nano, or Pro Mini, a breadboard, a PNP/NPN transistor pair, a few resistors, a lot of jumper wires, and an external regulated 12-volt supply.
 If you are the happy owner of a *RecueAVR shield* for an Arduino Uno, everything is already included and set up.
-You can build such a shield using the KiCAD design files in the [PCB directory](pcb/), or you can buy the PCBs or a kit at Tindie (very soon).
+You can build such a shield using the KiCAD design files in the [PCB directory or buy the PCBs or a kit at Tindie (very soon).

 Furthermore, the sketch is also an alternative firmware for [manekinen's Fusebit Doctor](https://web.archive.org/web/20180225102717/http://mdiy.pl/atmega-fusebit-doctor-hvpp/?lang=en).
 The pin mapping is a bit different between these two versions.
 When the sketch is compiled for an Arduino Uno, Nano, or Pro Mini in the Arduino IDE, it will use the Arduino Uno pin mapping.
 Otherwise, it uses the pin mapping for the Fusebit Doctor.
 One can also force which version is produced by defining the compile-time constants  `ARDUINO_MODE` or `FBD_MODE`, respectively.

-When you use the sketch, remember to set the monitor baud rate to 19200 baud (no parity, 1 stop-bit).
+Remember to set the monitor baud rate to 19200 baud (no parity, 1 stop-bit) when you use the sketch.

 The sketch uses many of the ideas and code of [MightyOhm's HV Rescue Shield 2](https://mightyohm.com/blog/products/hv-rescue-shield-2-x/) and is inspired by [manekinen's Fusebit Doctor](https://web.archive.org/web/20180225102717/http://mdiy.pl/atmega-fusebit-doctor-hvpp/?lang=en).

 ### Using RescueAVR on an Arduino Uno with a Breadboard

-Below, you find Fritzing wiring schemes for an ATtiny84, an ATtiny85, and an ATmega328.
+Below, you will find Fritzing wiring schemes for an ATtiny84, an ATtiny85, and an ATmega328.
 The full list of supported chips can be found in [Appendix A](#appendixa).
-You need to consult the particular microcontroller's datasheet for chips other than the ATtinyX4, ATtinyX5, and ATmega(X)8.
-The pin mapping can be found in the **Memory Programming** section of each datasheet.
+For chips other than the ATtinyX4, ATtinyX5, and ATmega(X)8, you need to consult the particular microcontroller's datasheet.
+The pin mapping can be found in the Memory Programming section of each data sheet.
 For some popular MCUs, I have included wiring instructions for the DIP/SOIC versions of the chips in [Appendix B](#appendixb).

-The most important part of high-voltage programming is the ability to put 12 volts into the RESET pin of the MCU.
+The most crucial part of high-voltage programming is the ability to put 12 volts into the RESET pin of the MCU.
 So, you need a regulated 12-volt supply and an electronic switch that applies this voltage to the RESET pin.
 Such a switch using two transistors is shown below.
-The transistors I have used are fairly standard ones.
+The transistors I have used are pretty standard ones.
 You can probably use any other reasonable type.
 But make sure that the pins are ordered as in the picture, i.e., CBE (otherwise, the Fritzing diagram is not correct).

 ![12V switch](pics/switch.png)
 The wiring is straightforward for small ATtinys because they use serial programming, and you need only a few wires.
 The Fritzing diagram for an ATtinyX5 looks as follows (and it also applies to ATtiny11, 12, 13, 15, and 22 and a few other 8-pin MCUs).